Acupuncture Coorparoo

 Acupuncturist – Chinese MedicineDry Needling

-Minimum 4 Year Bachelor Degree48 -72 hour course
+Minimum 4 Year Bachelor Degree48-72-Hour Course

-Chinese Medicine Board Australian (CMBA) Registered practitionersMinimum competence standards are observed as registration is not required.
+Chinese Medicine Board Australian (CMBA) Registered practitionersNo Registration required-therefore minimum competence standards may or may not be applied.

-Mandatory continuing professional development for registration No continuing professional development required.
+Required continuing professional development for registrationNo continuing professional development required.

 Strict infection control standards Unknown standards